Gustrigos/Subjectivity-Detector/README.md

 Pandas: For loading and organizing the data set.

 Acknowledgements:
 To Yara Rizk and Mariette Awad (American University of Beirut, IEEE Electrical & Computer Engineering) for the dataset and the research findings.
-David Kaleko (columbia school of Fu Foundation School of Engineering and Applied Science).
-Andrew Ng (Stanford University Computer Science Department).
+David Kaleko (columbia school of Fu Foundation School of Engineering and Applied Science) for the model preset.
+Andrew Ng (Stanford University Computer Science Department) for the intuition behind the model.